 This is alarming since heart disease, which includes high blood pressure and cholesterol, is the leading cause of death in men.
 Studies have also shown that men take stress a lot harder.

-Because of societal pressure to be strong and solid, they will tend to keep stress bottled up, which is bad for their health, instead of releasing it in healthy ways.
+Because of societal pressure to be strong and solid, they will tend to keep stress bottled up, which is bad for their health, instead of releasing stress in healthy ways.